Category:

 Mitch McConnell was married to Sherrill Redmon from 1968 to 1980.
 They had three children together.
 In 1993 Mitch married Elaine Chao.
 Elaine served as Secretary of Labor under George W. Bush and Secretary of Transportation under Donald Trump.

-Prior to 2007, Mitch McConnell's net worth was $3 million.
-In 2007, after receiving an inheritance, estimated at $5-25 million, following Elaine's mother's death, Mitch and Elaine's personal net worth jumped to $12.7 million.
-Today Elaine and Mitch McConnell's net worth tops $35 million, which makes Mitch one of the richest members of Congress.
+Before 2007, Mitch McConnell's net worth was $3 million.
+In 2007, after receiving an inheritance estimated at $5-25 million following Elaine's mother's death, Mitch and Elaine's net worth jumped to $12.7 million.
+Today, Elaine and Mitch McConnell's net worth is $35 million, which makes Mitch one of the wealthiest members of Congress.

 Win McNamee/Getty Images